instructions for CDM PRO2 player with turntable motor replacement.

-This is the most critical part of the whole repair.
-Carefully reinstall
+CAUTION: This is the most critical part of the whole repair.
+Carefully

-the new OP the same way as the old one was removed in step 5, of
+reinstall the new OP the same way as the old one was removed in step

-course in reverse order.
-Starting with sliding the right side of
+5, of course in reverse order.
+Starting with sliding the right side

-pressure and slide the left side into the holder.
-Touch the shaft
+and slide the left side into the holder.
+Touch the shaft as little

-the shaft holders.
+shaft holders.
 Reassemble the nylon sledge guidance plane.
+Tweezers

-Tweezers work the best in this process.
-Do not rotate the OP back
+work the best in this process.
+Do not rotate the OP

 upon the first power-up.

-the ESD clip from the OP flex foil harness and discard.
-Take the
+Remove the ESD clip from the OP flex foil harness and discard.
+Take

-on both sides.
+both sides.
 Repeat with the other harness.
-Mount the PCB back
+Mount the PCB back to the

 CONGRATULATIONS, you are finished.